arashnm80/arashnm80.github.io/handbook.md

 - "To me, no task is beneath me.
 Because remember I used to wash dishes, and I mean I used to clean toilets.
 I cleaned a lot of toilets.
 I've cleaned more toilets than all of you combined and some of them...just can't unsee." - Jensen Huang
 - Universe has no center.
 - Qui ose gagne
+- The Joker - Heath Ledger: “If you're good at something, never do it for free.”

 </details>